Become a Member

-Candles have been used for light and to illuminate man’s celebrations for more than 5,000 years, yet little is known about their origin.
+Candles have been used as a source of light and to illuminate celebrations for more than 5,000 years, yet little is known about their origin.

-It is often written that the first candles were developed by the Ancient Egyptians, who used rushlights or torches made by soaking the pithy core of reeds in melted animal fat.
+The earliest use of candles is often attributed to the Ancient Egyptians, who made rushlights or torches by soaking the pithy core of reeds in melted animal fat.
 However, the rushlights had no wick like a true candle.

 Early Wicked Candles

-The Egyptians were using wicked candles in 3,000 B.C., but the ancient Romans are generally credited with developing the wicked candle before that time by dipping rolled papyrus repeatedly in melted tallow or beeswax.
+While the Egyptians were using wicked candles in 3,000 B.C., the ancient Romans are generally credited with developing the wicked candle before that time by dipping rolled papyrus repeatedly in melted tallow or beeswax.
 The resulting candles were used to light their homes, to aid travelers at night, and in religious ceremonies.

 Historians have found evidence that many other early civilizations developed wicked candles using waxes made from available plants and insects.
 Early Chinese candles are said to have been molded in paper tubes, using rolled rice paper for the wick, and wax from an indigenous insect that was combined with seeds.
 In Japan, candles were made of wax extracted from tree nuts, while in India, candle wax was made by boiling the fruit of the cinnamon tree.

 It is also known that candles played an important role in early religious ceremonies.
 Hanukkah, the Jewish Festival of Lights which centers on the lighting of candles, dates back to 165 B.C.
 There are several Biblical references to candles, and the Emperor Constantine is reported to have called for the use of candles during an Easter service in the 4th century.